Chart Color Schemes

 The educational profile of Airport West exceeds national averages, with above-average qualification levels and academic performance metrics

-This includes 7.9% in primary education, 5.7% in secondary education, and 4.4% in tertiary education.
+A substantial 24.0% of the population actively pursues formal education.
+This includes 7.9% in primary education, 5.7% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education